 Criminal Defense

 Drunk driving is serious in Florida.
 Penalties only get harsher with each subsequent offense.
-If this is your third offense DUI, and you are unsure of where to turn for help, you need an experienced DUI defense lawyer on your side.
+If this is your third offense DUI, and you are unsure of where to turn for help, you need an experienced third offense DUI lawyer in Tampa on your side.

 Contact Metcalf Falls, Criminal Defense Attorneys, P.A., for a free and confidential case evaluation today.
 Call (813) 258-4800.